mokoaki/simple_image_browser/README.md

-# 俺用 simple image viewer
+# 俺用 simple image browser

 This is the image viewer to use the web browser.